-You don’t need to pay for your tuition in advance, providing you’re an eligible student.
-You will be able to get a loan from the Student Loans Company, a not-for profit, government owned organisation.
-This will cover the full amount of your tuition fees, which are paid directly to the University each year.
+You will not need to pay for your tuition fees in advance, providing you are eligible for a tuition loan from the Student Loans Company.
+This loan can usually cover the full amount of your tuition fees, which are paid directly to the University each year.

-You can apply for a tuition loan regardless of the level of your household income.
-You will need to repay the loan, but not until after you graduate—and even then, only once you’re earning over a certain amount per year.
-You should apply for student finance as early as possible; you don’t need to wait for a confirmed place.
+You can apply for a tuition fee loan regardless of the level of your household income.
+You will need to repay the loan, but not until after you graduate and are earning over a certain amount each year.
+You should apply for student finance as early as possible – you do not need to wait for a confirmed place.

-Eligible UK full-time students can also get help from the government to cover living costs.
-In the form of a maintenance Loan (which you have to pay back).
+Eligible full-time students can also get help from the SLC to cover living costs, in the form of a maintenance loan (which you will also have to pay back).
 The SLC will assess your household income and tell you how much financial help you can expect to receive towards your living costs.

 If you have studied an undergraduate degree before please visit the student finance website: www.gov.uk/student-finance/who-qualifies